lubuntu-team/manual/source/A/tips_and_tricks.rst

 If you have multiple monitors and run either fullscreen games and video adding a second panel with the world clock plugin will help you tell what time it is.

 In Modern Lubuntu release DNS is managed by systemd-resolvedd.
-To find the configuration file you need to edit to change your dns settings you will need to edit /etc/systemd/resolved.conf.
+To find the configuration file you need to edit to change your DNS settings you will need to edit /etc/systemd/resolved.conf.
 To apply your changes you will need to run

 .. code::